ecedreamer/SoftwareDesign/Chapters/Chapter5_Design_Patterns/2_design_patterns.md

     Eg. A logging class where only one instance needs to maintain the log entries.
     <img src="resources/singleton_class.png" width="500"/>

-2. **Factory Method Pattern**: Defines an interface for creating an object, but allows subclasses to alter the type of objects that will be created.
+2. **Factory Pattern**: Defines an interface for creating an object, but allows subclasses to alter the type of objects that will be created.

     Eg. A document creation application where the Factory Method can create different document types (Word, PDF) based on user selection.
 <img src="resources/factory_pattern_uml_diagram.jpg" width="800"/>